microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Create a group

-Create a group named **Marketing resources** that is the target resource for entitlement management.
+In this tutorial, you create a group named **Marketing resources** that is the target resource for entitlement management.
+You can use an existing group if you already have one.
 Record the value of the **id** property that is returned to use later in this tutorial.

 #### Request